 “Like studying layers in glaciers or the lines of tree rings, studying those layers in the cave formations tells you about the past.
 Oxygen isotopes trapped within (giving information of temperature and glaciation), along with proportions of greenhouse gases (giving us information about climate), and trapped organics (telling us about the ecology outside), all work together to paint a picture of the world long before homo sapiens even walked the planet.”

 We discovered the ultimate sense of solitude as we explored 4 kilometers of a subterranean world.
 Larissa and I learned how paleoclimatology (the study of time through climate) gives us windows into past worlds and after spending roughly 5 hours underground, being in this cave felt like entering a living time machine.
 You won’t notice the time fly by while you’re down there, it felt like time stopped.
 This is a visceral and thrilling experience and I now understand why it’s a Signature Canadian Experience as designated by Destination Canada.

 As I write this I’m staring down at hundreds-of-thousands-of-years-old sediment underneath my fingernails and without being on a Private Tour – SOLITUDE – Canmore Cave Tour’s new experience offering – I don’t feel we would have been able to fully absorb the magnitude of this experience.
-Having the ability and opportunity to stop and enjoy the surroundings is a gift I wouldn’t trade for anything.
-In the womb of the Earth – it was nurturing on every level.
+Without being with a group of people, you’ll have time to enjoy every inch of the cave while exploring at your own pace.